-Was starting to come on, as he has two 100-yard games on the season and has 280 yards in Big 12 Conference play, the 70.0 average ranking fourth in the conference... was sidetracked a bit at Oklahoma, getting just six carries for 2 yards... has been involved in 19 plays that have gained 10 or more yards.
+He has two 100-yard games on the season and has 424 yards in Big 12 Conference play, the 70.7 average ranking fifth in the conference... was sidetracked a bit at Oklahoma, getting just six carries for 2 yards... has been involved in 23 plays that have gained 10 or more yards.